Toledo Opera: History

 In 2000, Renay Conlin succeeded Meena as the director of Toledo Opera.
 David Shengold highlighted the company in the February 2006 issue of Opera magazine, commenting that "Toledo's proudest legacy of its glory days of glass and automobile manufacturing is its astonishing Museum of Art, free to all and with a collection to make strong curators weak.
 But operatically-minded visitors should not overlook the worthy Toledo Opera, housed in the impressive yet intimate Valentine Theatre, a beautiful 900-seat house built in 1895."
 In 2005, Conlin launched a capital campaign to increase the endowment and was able to raise $2 million.
 Ms. Conlin was also able to secure the company's first NEA grant.

 In March 2011, Conlin resigned from Toledo Opera when she took a position as CEO of Napa Valley Museum.
-The board of directors appointed a former development director, Suzanne Rorick, as Toledo Opera's new Executive Director.
-Under Rorick's leadership, the company has focused on fundraising and education and has undergone an artistic re-organization that saw the return of several former Toledo Opera colleagues, including James Meena, who currently serves as guest conductor and principal artistic adviser.
-Ms. Rorick has brought financial stability and artistic excellence to the company with many of today's operatic stars gracing its productions including Jennifer Rowley, Kathryn Lewek, Othalie Graham, and Michael Chioldi.
+The board of directors appointed a former development director, Suzanne Rorick, as Toledo Opera's new executive director.
+Under Rorick's leadership, the company has focused on fundraising and education and has undergone an artistic re-organization that saw the return of several former Toledo Opera colleagues, including James Meena, who served as guest conductor and principal artistic adviser until October 2019.
+Ms. Rorick brought financial stability and artistic excellence to the company with many of today's operatic stars gracing its productions including Jennifer Rowley, Kathryn Lewek, Othalie Graham, and Michael Chioldi.
+James M. Norman and Kevin Bylsma were appointed as co-artistic directors in 2020 after Meena stepped down as principal artistic adviser.

 In 2018, Toledo Opera presented the world premiere of I Dream, a "rhythm and blues opera" with libretto, lyrics, and music by Douglas Tappin, chronicling the last 36 hours of Dr. Martin Luther King, Jr's life.
 I Dream was first conceived in 2006, and an earlier revision of the work was performed in Atlanta in 2010.